 The District operates and maintains, on behalf of all ratepayers, a wastewater treatment plant designed to fully treat wastewater under: Primary (I), Secondary (II) and Tertiary (III) treatment levels up to 1.8 million gallons per day (MGD) during average dry weather flow.
-During wet weather flow, the plant is designed to hydraulically handle up to 12.0 MGD and is capable of treating up to 9.0 MGD of full secondary treatment and up to 3.0 MGD of tertiary treatment.
+During wet weather flow, the plant is designed to hydraulically handle up to 12 MGD and is capable of treating up to 9 MGD of full secondary treatment and up to 6 MGD of tertiary treatment.
 The conveyance system consists of eleven sewage pump stations, and approximately eleven miles of pipelines.
 The District owns and operates 7 stations and operates and maintains, under a service agreement, 4 stations on behalf of the City of Sausalito.
-The District's treatment plant site, which is located in Fort Baker, renewed its property lease agreement with the National Park Service and it continues until 2049.
-There are thirteen full-time positions currently authorized by the District.
-In addition, there is an intern program where up to two positions may be funded as temporary part-time (non-benefited).
+The District's treatment plant site is located in Fort Baker with a property lease through 2049 with the National Park Service.